autocontracts/permissioned-blocks/whitepaper.md

 There is are use cases when validation of the statechain is not necessary.
 This is when the smart contract does not have functions that  calculate changes in state information.
 Instead, the purpose to the smart contract is to reference to digital content (e.g. a pdf file) that the owner of the contract would like to publish.

 ### Multiple statechains
 A smart contract could also be configured in a hybrid to have two or more statechains.
-For example, there may be one statechain that does not require validation, and other statechains that require validation but by different oracles.
+For example, there may be one statechain that does not require validation, and other statechains that require validation by multiple oracles.

 ## Statechain Security Model